syntasso/kratix/docs/writing-a-promise.md

 2. Get the password: `kubectl get secret jenkins-operator-credentials-my-amazing-jenkins -o 'jsonpath={.data.password}' | base64 -d`
 3. `kubectl port-forward jenkins-my-amazing-jenkins 8080:8080`
 4. Navigate to http://localhost:8080

+## Where Next?

+Create your own Promises for your the customers of your platform.
+Where they may be of use to others, share them!
+Public repository information will be available in the future.